MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/sandboxes/live-sandboxes-creators.md

 ---
 title: Xbox Live sandboxes for Creators Program developers
-description: You publish your game to a development sandbox, allowing you to work on changes to your title in an isolated environment. ms.assetid: e7daf845-e6cb-4561-9dfa-7cfba882f494 ms.date: 10/30/2017 ms.topic: article
+description: Publishing a game to a development sandbox, to work on changes to the title in an isolated environment. ms.date: 10/30/2017 ms.topic: article
-keywords: xbox live, xbox, games, uwp, windows 10, xbox one ms.localizationpriority: medium
+keywords: xbox live, xbox, games, uwp, windows 10, xbox one ms.localizationpriority: medium ms.assetid: e7daf845-e6cb-4561-9dfa-7cfba882f494
 ---

 # Xbox Live sandboxes for Creators Program developers